kataw/kataw/src/ast/README.md

 The `Node` contains all CST nodes represented as a `SyntaxNode` object, which may have any prototype inheritance.

-The `kind` field is a number representing the AST variant type, and contrains a serie of bitwise masks - allows you to group AST nodes very easily.
+The `kind` field is a string representing the AST variant type, and contrains a serie of bitwise masks - allows you to group AST nodes very easily.
 For example `kind & NodeKind.IsIdentfier` or `kind & NodeKind.ContainsList`.